 Since last week a numbness has been increasing across the upper left side of my face and head.
 It is to the point now that I can’t feel a part of my forehead and even my left eyeball.
 It’s kind of weird being numb there, almost like someone gave me a shot at the dentist to numb my mouth only they missed my mouth and injected it into my head instead.

 Thankfully I can still blink my eye and move the muscles in my face, but it sure is strange to rub that part of my face and not feel it.
 I find myself being extra cautious when I do so I don’t accidentally scratch myself.

 I’m sure the doctor will put me on a round of steroids to slow down the unwelcome activity in my brain that is causing this new surprise.
 I would love it if MS would just take a vacation already.
 Better yet, if while on vacation it got eaten by a shark, hit by an astroid and then vaporized in a sudden explosive lava flow.
 (You can’t be too cautious in wishing for just one disaster to happen.)

-Even though I don’t personally know you, I can tell you that I genuinely love you and everything is truly going to be okay.
-Don’t allow yourself to become overwhelmed by the mountain in front of you or the long journey ahead, choose to move forward one step at a time…one moment at a time.
-You got this.
-I believe in you, am hoping with you and know that there are better days ahead.
+Even though I don’t personally know you, I can tell you that I genuinely love you and that everything is truly going to be okay.
+I mean that.
+Don’t allow yourself to become overwhelmed by the changes in your life or the journey you find yourself facing.
+I’m hoping with you for a better tomorrow.